-While officer convictions are rare, killings that have spawned "Black Lives Matter" protests have led to notable outcomes -- including settlements to stave off civil lawsuits and changes to police policy.
-Here's how some of the most high-profile cases have turned out:
+While officer convictions are rare, such killings have spawned “Black Lives Matter” protests and have led to notable changes – including reforms to police policy.
+Here’s how some of the most high-profile cases have turned out:

 Date of death: July 6, 2016